undergrad-partner-school

 Retention Rate

-The freshman retention rate for State University of New York at Oswego was 73% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+The freshman retention rate for State University of New York at Oswego was 70% in 2024.

 Student Body